David Copperfield (1935 film)

 David Copperfield is a 1935 American film released by Metro-Goldwyn-Mayer based upon Charles Dickens' 1850 novel The Personal History, Adventures, Experience, & Observation of David Copperfield the Younger (though a number of characters and incidents from the novel were omitted).

-The story was adapted by Hugh Walpole from the Dickens novel, and the film was directed by George Cukor from a screenplay by Howard Estabrook and Lenore J. Coffee, who was not credited.
+The story was adapted by Hugh Walpole from the Dickens novel, and the film was directed by George Cukor from a screenplay by Howard Estabrook (and the uncredited Lenore J. Coffee).

 The novel was adapted for three silent film versions prior to this, the first sound production.

 Plot

 David's father dies before his birth and therefore the young man is forced to spend his childhood without the presence of a father figure.
 He finds valid support in his mother and housekeeper Peggotty.
 David's mother, however, feels the need to have a husband and therefore marries Mr. Murdstone, a severe and insensitive man, and welcomes his sister into the house; she proves to be even more insensitive than her brother.

 When David's mother dies, Murdstone sends David to London to work in his family's wine bottling plant.
 During this time he is assisted by the Micawber family and forms a close friendship with its members.
-Mr. Micawber, with his courtly language and with his head a little in the air, is unable to look after the expenses of the house and gets into debt; at this point David decides to run away from London.
-After many adventures, he reaches Dover on foot, where his great-aunt, Betsie Trotwood, lives.
+Mr. Micawber, with his courtly language and with his head a little in the air, is unable to look after the expenses of the house and gets into debt.
+David decides to visit his great-aunt Betsey Trotwood in Dover, which is 72 miles away.
+Robbed of his money and possessions, David is forced to make the arduous trek on foot.
 His aunt welcomes him together with her roommate Mr. Dick and they send him to boarding school in Canterbury, where he rents a room with the lawyer Wickfield and forms a sincere friendship with Wickfield's daughter, Agnes.

 David meets Dora Spenlow at the ballet and falls in love, eventually marrying her.
-Dora is young and flighty and inept at running a household, and dies not long after their marriage.
+Dora is young and flighty, and inept at running a household, and dies not long after their marriage.
 David and Micawber then help to unmask Uriah Heep as the forger and cheat that he is and return Wickfield's firm to its rightful owner.
 David and Agnes end the film finally expressing their love for each other.